Schnuecks/frontail_AEM/README.md

 ## Thanks

-Thanks to the work of [Ethan Dye](https://github.com/ecdye) this is also the standard Frontail version on [OpenHABian](https://github.com/openhab/openhabian) starting from version 1.6.4: you can install it using openhabian-config, menu 21.
+Thanks to the work of [Ethan Dye](https://github.com/ecdye) this is also the standard frontail version on [openHABian](https://github.com/openhab/openhabian) starting from version 1.6.4: you can install it using openhabian-config, menu 21.

 I would also like to thank [Schnuecks](https://github.com/Schnuecks) for helping me and giving some great suggestions.
 He also created a Repository for the installation via docker image, you can find it [here](https://github.com/Schnuecks/frontail).